plone/training/views_3.rst

 In this part you will:

-* Write a python-class to get all talks from the catalog
+* Write a python class to get all talks from the catalog
 * Write a template to display the talks
 * Improve the table